Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Mean-field Analysis

 \section{Mean-field Analysis}

-In this Section we will analyze the model in terms of a self-consistent mean-field approach analogous to that employed by Kuramoto in his seminal work \cite{Kuramoto2012}.
+In this Section we will analyze the model in terms of a self-consistent mean-field approach specifically inspired by the analysis performed in \cite{komarov2014} for a bi-harmonic coupling function, but essentially analogous to that employed by Kuramoto in his seminal work \cite{Kuramoto2012}.
 In particular, by assuming that the system is partially synchronized, i.e. that $R_1$ is finite and the clustered oscillators are uniformly rotating with a common angular velocity $\omega_c$, the mean-field equation \eqref{eq:mf2} can be rewritten as follows in terms of the rescaled phase $\phi = (\theta - \Psi_1) \in [-\pi:\pi]$,

 where $\Psi_1 = \omega_c t$ is the global phase and $\omega = \Omega + \omega_c$ is the natural frequency of the phase oscillator.
 The above equation \eqref{eq:mfbon} can be interpreted as the dynamical equation for an overdamped oscillator moving in a potential landscape given by